Minecraft Java Edition Server Cores.

 Paper

-+ Has the benefits of the Spigot core.
-(Part of the Mohist Core)
++ Has the advantages of the Spigot core.
+(Included in the Mohist core)

-+ Can handle more than 1000 players at the same time.
++ Can handle over 1000 players simultaneously.

 Tuinity

-- Not available in versions below 1.13.
+- Not available on versions below 1.13.

 Purpur

-I briefly wrote about the most popular Minecraft cores.
+I wrote briefly about the most popular Minecraft cores.

 Bukkit - https://getbukkit.org/download/craftbukkit